stefan-hoeck/idris2-elab-util/src/Doc/Generic5.md

 [Generics Part 4](Generic4.md).
-This approach is even more useful when deriving `Ord`: In our previous version we had to manually pass the `Eq` instance to the `Ord` constructor forcing us to get access to its implementation function by means of `implName`.
+This approach is even more useful when deriving `Ord`: In our previous version we had to manually pass the `Eq` instance to the `Ord` constructor, forcing us to get access to its implementation function by means of `implName`.
 This is no longer necessary:

 ```idris